emergency22/Firefighter-Cheatsheet/resources/design-document.md

 # 7. Tables

 _The service will be initially populated with a Coefficient table that will have coefficient data for each hose diameter.
-Additionally, two other tables will be created: An Apparatus table and a Hose table._
+Additionally, one other table ~~two other tables~~ will be created: An Apparatus table ~~and a Hose table~~._

 _A GlobalSecondaryIndex will also be utilized, based on the Apparatus Table, to allow a user to view all Apparatus for a particular Fire Department.
 This will utilize the String 'fire dept' in the Apparatus table as a Sort Key._